Skip to main content

 --project-key $PROJECT_KEY Nunit/PrimeService.Tests/test-result.xml

-AgileTest provides a simple way to track the status of your pipeline after it has been triggered.
+AgileTest supports you in tracking the status of your pipeline after it has been triggered.
 To enable this feature, just add the following directives to your workflow file.

 after-script: